NORTHWEST OREGON DAIRY GOAT ASSOCIATION

-Section 3: Membership shall be acknowledged by the Association membership card and shall date from the time of such acknowledgment until the following December 31, at which time it will terminate.
+Section 3: Membership shall start on the date the dues are paid and continue until the following December 31; at which time it will terminate.

-Section 4: The annual dues shall be $15.00 per individual, $20.00 per family; payable in advance at the last monthly meeting of the calendar year.
-An optional $5.00 may be paid in addition to either individual or family membership for an enhanced listing on the Association website.
+Section 4: The annual dues shall be set by a vote of the membership.
+They are payable in advance at the last monthly meeting of the calendar year.

-Section 5: The Treasurer shall notify a member of his or her arrears in dues and if these are not paid by March 31 of that year, he or she shall be dropped from the Association.
+Section 6: The Treasurer and/or his designee shall notify a member of his or her arrears in dues.
+If the dues are not paid by March 31 of that year, he or she shall be dropped from the Association membership roll.

 Section 2: An office may be declared vacant by the Association if the office-holder is absent from three consecutive regular meetings without acceptable excuse.